As the free Pokédex 3D application retires from the Nintendo eShop, Nintendo dutifully delivers a replacement in the form of the Pokédex 3D Pro.

 Pokémon can be perused through a range of parameters – that include Pokédex number, name, height and weight – dependent on how the user wishes to navigate the data at their fingertips.
 Bookmarks further aid you in efficiently using the application to your advantage, the users able to mark Pokémon records that they wish to have quick access to.

 It’s also worth noting that each Pokémon is wondrously rendered in eye-popping 3D visuals, perhaps providing a glimpse at where Game Freak may steer the series in future.
 The user freely able to rotate and zoom each Pokémon, allowing you to view from all manner of perspectives.

 Supplementing this is the Move Dex, which details all 557 that have built up across the series.
-Information here differs, with users able to view a certain move’s power, accuracy, PP and effect, as well as which Pokémon directly learn each.
+The information here differs, with users able to view a certain move’s power, accuracy, PP and effect, as well as which Pokémon directly learn each.